wiard/punkbank/README.md

 ### The learning

-Being not a programmer myself but having studied Information Sciences on University I have the capacity and the urge to understand whats happening in the space and therefor I want to develop ECH further.
+Being not a programmer myself but having studied Information Sciences on University I have the capacity and the urge to understand what's happening in the space and therefor I want to develop ECH further.
 I think it can become accepted and acknowledged as a project because it brings new and fresh ideas in the space.
 I consider my efforts as BRC20Punk on X as the same as what I do at home on my computer to improve the incentives of using ECH in the near future.

 ### The future